micaavigliano/mapbox-vue/README.md

 ### Tasks

 1. Create a form in the sidebar to submit filters to the endpoint including: `starttime`, `endtime` and `minmagnitude`
-1. Sidebar must autohide after form is submmited
+1. Sidebar must auto-hide after form is submitted
 1. Add a Popup to the map to show info about clicked point including: `place`, `magnitude` and `time`

 ### Docs